Call for Proposals

 - Are matching funds required?

-Yes, 1:1 matching funding from the dean if required.
-You will need to include the dean's electronic signature on the seed grant cover sheet to confirm matching funding.
+Yes, 1:1 matching funding from the dean is required.
+You will need to include the dean's electronic signature on the Seed Grant cover sheet to confirm matching funding.

 Additional Funding or Support

 - Can you provide examples of how to show promise for additional support or funding?

 Evidence of the Principal Investigator’s previous success in obtaining external funding as well as a clear plan outlined in the proposal for obtaining additional support are two indicators of whether the project is likely to be funded in the future.

 New Interdisciplinary, International Partnerships